MidnightDreamerX17/skill20/Optional/Feats.md

 - **Item Trick, Improved** (requires Item Trick) - The character can use three items in one action.
 - **Last Stand** - When the character has less than half of their hit points remaining, they gain a bonus of +1 to all checks.
 When they are down to only 10% of their hit points remaining, requiring that they have at least 10 maximum hit points, the bonus changes to +4 to all checks.
 - **Lightning Reflexes** - The character gains a bonus of +2 to Dexterity and Intelligence saving throws.
-- **Linguist** - The character gets the Knowledge (Int) (Linguistics) skill for free, and it always equals the character's experience level.
+- **Linguist** - The character gets the Knowledge (INT) (Linguistics) skill for free, and it always equals the character's experience level.
 Any experience points put into that skill are refunded.
 - **Magic Essence** (requires Spell Penetration) - The character gains a bonus of +2 to penetrate spell resistance.
 - **Magic Weapon Charge** (requires Wizard Power skill) - The character can expend a 1st-circle Wizard spell energy to make the whole party's weapons able to damage incorporeal, gelatinous, and other such creatures.
 This effect lasts for a number of rounds equal to the character's Experience Level.
 This is not considered to be a spell casting.
 - **Magical Aptitude** - The character gains a bonus of +2 to identify the magical specifics of anything.